Advantages of HUD

 INTEREST RATE RISK

-Interest rate is fixed for the life of the loan (35 - 40 years).
+Interest rate is fixed for the life of the loan (up to 40 years).
 Current rates are below those of balance

 Loan may be subject to periodic interest rate adjustments through the life of the loan with balloon risk